| |

 What Type of Oats to Use?

-Steel cut oats are the least processed and most closely resemble the harvested oat groat.
-Steel cut oats are chopped into pieces by large steel blade and the resulting product is coarse, nutty, and chewy.
+Steel-cut oats are the least processed and most closely resemble the harvested oat groat.
+Steel-cut oats are chopped into pieces by a large steel blade and the resulting product is coarse, nutty, and chewy.
+Using steel-cut oats will lead to a chewy granola texture.

 The Ingredients in Our Gluten and Nut Free Granola Recipe

 After experimenting with many different granola recipes, this has become our favorite.
-I love it because the ingredients are basic and I almost always have them on hand, and it comes together so quickly.
-That being said, there are some tweaks and adjustments you can make to make this granola recipe your own!
+I love it because the ingredients are basic, I almost always have them on hand, and it comes together quickly.
+That being said, there are some tweaks and adjustments you can make to make this the best granola recipe for you!

 Oats

-Like I mentioned above, our favorite oats to use are rolled oats and we especially like gluten free and sprouted rolled oats by the One Degree Organic Food Company.
+As I mentioned above, our favorite oats to use are rolled oats and we especially like certified gluten-free oats and sprouted rolled oats by the One Degree Organic Food Company.
 They are sprouted which makes for easier digestion and increased absorption of vitamins and minerals.

 nut free granola ingredients